jahschwa/sibyl/README.md

 an XMPP bot for controlling XBMC/Kodi

 ## Intro
 This is my personal XMPP bot made mostly for controlling XBMC on my Raspberry Pi.
 I find the `videos`, `seek`, `info`, `bookmark`, and `resume` commands to be very handy.
-This is tested on RaspBMC, but should work on anything if you resolve the dependencies and setup python correctly.
+This is tested on RaspBMC and OSMC, but should work on anything if you resolve the dependencies and setup python correctly.
+Sibyl does not support windows, although you could probably get it working via cygwin.
 The code is in the `sibylbot.py` as a library, and an example script `sibyl.py` is shown for running the bot.
 For command explanations and other info check out [the wiki][1].
 Currently sibyl is built assuming the bot is running on the same device that is running XBMC (e.g. an RPi).

 ## Dependencies
 You'll need the following installed in order to use sibyl:
  - [xmpppy][10] - XMPP python API - `git clone https://github.com/normanr/xmpppy.git`
  - [requests][3] - HTTP request and wrapper library - `pip install requests`
- - [pysmbclient][4] - crude `smbclient` wrapper - `pip install pysmbclient`
+ - [smbc][4] - python samba bindings - `pip install pysmbc`
  - [lxml][9] - xml and html parsing - `pip install lxml`
+ - [dns][11] - required for requests - `pip install dnspython`
- - [JSON-RPC][6] - enable the web server in XBMC
+ - [JSON-RPC][6] - you have to enable the web server in XBMC

 The following are optional but not having them may render some commands broken:
  - [cec-client][5] - HDMI CEC client for tv commands

-**NOTE:** You can install `xmpppy` via `pip`, but I've had problems with that in the past.
-I recommend you install from `git` repo.
-Or Debian/Ubuntu should be fine with `sudo apt-get install python-xmpp`.

-**NOTE:** Sibyl uses a modified version of [JabberBot][2] included in this repo.
-Do not use Sibyl will the default JabberBot available in your distro or from `pip`.
+One-line for Ubuntu/Debian:
+    sudo apt install python-xmpp python-requests python-smbc python-lxml python-dnspython

 ## Setup
-Below is a minimum working example, but most users will want to take a look at `sibyl.py` or `sibyl_adv.py` for more details on common use cases.
+Setup is very easy, all you really have to do is make a config file.

+ 1. Install dependencies (see above)
+ 2. Copy `sibyl.conf.default` to `sibyl.conf` and edit the new file
+ 3. Set the required options `username` and `password`
+ 4. If you want the bot to join a room set `rooms` in the `JabberBot` section
+ 5. If starting Sibyl from the command line, add its parent directory to your `PYTHONPATH`
+ 6. Start the bot with `python run.py`

+Here is the minimum config file (excluding `rooms` which is optional):

 ```
-from sibylbot import SibylBot

-USERNAME = 'sibyl@xmpp.com'
-PASSWORD = 'password'
+username = sibyl@server.com
-RPI_IP = '192.168.1.314'
+password = wordpass

-bot = SibylBot(USERNAME,PASSWORD,rpi_ip=RPI_IP)
+rooms = room@conference.server.com
-bot.run_forever()
 ```

 ## JabberBot